dArignac/april/README.md

     * as the ``style.css`` is created by sass and then minified, Grunt inserts the required Wordpress header into the minified ``style.css``
 * *the theme does not meet the Wordpress requirements for a theme yet* (haven't checked them)

+## NextGEN gallery template
+* To use the template provided with this theme, choose ``Parent Theme: gallery-april.php`` in the theme selection for ``NextGEN Basic Thumbnails`` within the gallery options.

 ## Changelog
 * TBA
     * Enhancements